 - Apply a little bit of your oil cleansing mix to your face then gently but firmly massage the oil into your skin for about 5 minutes.

 - Place your face towel under running hot water and then squeeze out the excess.
-You can also place under cold water then zap in the microwave for a few minutes but be careful so you don’t burn your fingers or aggravate your skin.
+You can also place it under cold water and then zap it in the microwave for a few minutes but be careful so you don’t burn your fingers or aggravate your skin.

 - Lie down on your back and place the warm – hot towel on your face.
 Wait for 20 seconds then wipe the oil off with the washcloth.